My First Expedition-Pico Da Neblinas

 Location of Pico Du Neblina

-I knew that an expedition of this undertaking was going to take time and money.
-I had the first but not the second.
-I worked as many night shifts at the grocery store as I could after graduation and I recruited one other friend to join the Amazon expedition.
+I knew that an expedition of this scale would require both time and money.
+I had plenty of the first but none of the second.
+To fund the journey, I took on as many night shifts at the grocery store as I could after graduation, saving every dollar with the Amazon in mind.
+I also recruited a friend to join me on the expedition—someone equally eager for adventure and willing to plunge into the unknown.

 Permits